toeverything/blocksuite/README.md

 [![NPM Nightly Release](https://img.shields.io/npm/v/@blocksuite/editor/nightly)](https://github.com/toeverything/blocksuite/actions/workflows/nightly-release.yml?query=branch%3Amaster)
 [![NPM Latest Release](https://img.shields.io/npm/v/@blocksuite/store.svg?maxAge=300&color=6880ff)](./packages/store/package.json)

 💠 BlockSuite is an open-source editor project behind the AFFiNE knowledge base.
-With BlockSuite, you can build complex applications with fine-grained collaborative features, without going down the rabbit hole of rich text editors and conflict resolution algorithms.
+It was created initially for [AFFiNE](https://github.com/toeverything/AFFiNE), an open-source knowledge base that attempts to combine the best of Notion and Miro altogether.
+In this monorepo, we maintain multiple abstraction layers of the editor and some core modules that can be reused externally.

 [Try BlockSuite-based AFFiNE Alpha editor](https://pathfinder.affine.pro/)